jesseabass2/jumpstart-cohort-1/sessions/session5/prework/import_random.md

 So far we've seen the following features of Python: variables, user interactivity, `if` statements, two kinds of loops, and functions.
 These are features all Python code can use at any point without requesting permission.

 However, some features of Python demand a bit more politeness on the part of the programmer.
-These features must be requested before the are used.
+These features must be requested before they are used.
 In Python we "request" access to a feature using the `import` keyword.

 > **NOTE:** The good news is Python should never decline your request.